 By the time I’d noticed this plant, it was close to blooming size, probably grown from seed on an order of plants from Ecuaflora.
 In person the leaves look a bit more bronze than they do here.
 So far it has been easy to grow and it flowered within a few months of germinating.
-Right now it’s about 5″ tall but looks like it could get a bit taller with more room.
+It is a virogous grower and a big enough plant will flower more or less constantly.
+It’s reached about 9″ for me but may get larger […]

 This Dircanopygium was a lucky replacement for another Dicranopygium I ordered from Ecuaflora, the original I don’t even remember now.
 It has stayed under 18″ tall, and has been tolerant of a wide range of conditions.
 Currently it’s growing atop a piece of wet wood, with it’s roots bundled in sphagnum and other plants.
 The leaf is forked about 1/3 the way up, the forked halves remaining close together for the entire leaf.
 The fragrance is strong, and even though […]